semaphoreci/docs/docs/examples/rails-continuous-integration.md

 1. [Fork the project on GitHub][rails-demo-project] to your own account.
 2. Clone the repository on your local machine.
 3. In Semaphore, follow the link in the sidebar to create a new project.
-   Follow the instructions to install sem CLI, connect it to your organization.
+   Follow the instructions to install sem CLI and connect it to your organization.
 4. Run `sem init` inside your repository.
 5. Edit the .semaphore/semaphore.yml file and make a commit.
 When you push a